 Whenever possible, all required follow-up visit evaluations should be completed on the same day.
 In those cases where this is not possible, the participant may come back and complete the remaining evaluations on another day, as long as that day is within the visit window AND as long as the visit is NOT the enrollment visit.
-(Refer to the SSP Section 5 Study Procedures for more information regarding the timing of split visit).
-For example, a participant comes in on her Visit 3 target day and completes most of the required evaluations.
-She comes back the next day and completes the remaining required procedures.
+(Refer to SSP Section 5: Study Procedures for more information regarding visit procedures and timing).
+For example, a participant comes in on their Visit 3 target day and completes most of the required evaluations.
+They come back the next day and complete the remaining required procedures.
 While not ideal, this is allowed as needed, and is referred to as a "split" visit; meaning, the participant completed all required visit evaluations on two separate days, both days being in the visit window.